Nikhil210206/GalaxyPick/README.md

 # GalaxyPick

+A Capstone Project for Samsung Innovation Campus (SIC)

 A Samsung Galaxy phone recommender.
 Answer a few guided questions — or just describe what you want in your own words — and get matched against Samsung India's lineup, with specs, store links and an ecommerce-style product page.